KiljanK/slider-logic/README.md

 Slider settings can be written into the application by clicking on the gear icon, which will paste any settings from the clipboard (or prompt for them on mobile).

+> [!TIP]
+> You can also pass settings into the application as a URL Parameter (`settings`).
+Be sure to stringify your JSON first and run it through `encodeURIComponent` before adding it to the URL.

 Settings objects are JSON objects that consist of the following structure:
 ```json
 {